01 of 12

 - Cruise the Castro: Take a walking tour to get in touch with San Francisco's LGBT community.

 San Francisco is a "minority majority" city, with more than half its residents members of a minority.
 The largest group are Asian (especially Chinese), but the city has vibrant pockets of many other origins.
 A visit to Chinatown can be quintessentially touristy, but if you get off Grant Street and away from the tourist shops, you'll see a different side of this community.
-Other ethnic enclaves include Japantown (Geary at Fillmore) and the Latino Mission.
+Other ethnic enclaves include Japantown (Geary at Fillmore) and the Latino Mission District.

 Peek into San Francisco's past with these activities: